Project Scope: Design Sprint, Mobile Design + Build

 Sonde Health is a digital medicine company currently developing a voiced-based technology that has the potential to transform the way we monitor and diagnose mental and physical health.
-In the Spring of 2016, I was lucky enough to serve as Design Lead at Intrepid on an engagement with Sonde to develop their first data collection app.
+In the Spring of 2016, I served as Design Lead at Intrepid on an engagement with Sonde to develop their first data collection app.

 We began our work with usability testing to better understand the unique challenges and opportunities presented by the alpha experience.
 We sought to answer three main questions: